-Salmon management can be divided into activities that fall into three categories: Harvest, production and habitat.
-We will discuss here the consequences for each category caused by a switch from the current conceptual foundation to the alternative.
+Salmon management can be divided into activities that fall into three categories: harvest, production and habitat.
+We will discuss here the consequences for each category resulting from a switch to the alternative conceptual foundation.
 Two concepts drive the recommendations we provide below: